gamechanger/schemer/README.md

 In addition to the provided validators it's easy to create your own custom validators.
 To create a custom validator:
  - declare a function which accepts any arguments you want to provide to the validation algorithm
- - the function should itself return a function which will ultimately be called by Mongothon when validating a field value.
+ - the function should itself return a function which will ultimately be called by Schemer when validating a field value.
 The function should:
     - accept a single argument - the field value being validated
     - return nothing if the given value is valid
     - return a string describing the validation error if the value is invalid